cxli233/Online_R_learning/Quick_data_vis/Lessons/03_Intro_to_data_vis.md

 ```
 ![scatter, colored](https://github.com/cxli233/Online_R_learning/blob/master/Quick_data_vis/Results/03_scatter_4.png)

-Note: income is quite evenly distributed, so I log-transformed it.
+Note: income is quite unevenly distributed, so I log-transformed it.
 Now we have dots colored by income (in log10 scale).
 The problem is the default color scale in ggplot looks bad.
 We can use a different set of colors from the `RColorBrewer` package.